 - awareness of the basic theoretical concepts common to advanced study in politics and international relations: globalisation, governance, development, human rights, the international system, liberalism, realism, and so on

 - key research skills, such as the ability to search for and reference sources, and to manage complex empirical or theoretical information

 - the capacity for critical thinking and independent study

 In the current employment market, postgraduate qualifications are increasingly popular because of the competitive edge they give to a CV.
 Many of our students have recently completed bachelors degrees and wish to specialise further with a particular career in mind.

-The programme is studied over one year, full-time, or two years, part-time.
+The programme is studied over one year full time..
 The taught programme component consists of 30 study weeks divided into two semesters, during which time students study six modules.
-Students who successfully complete the taught programme component undertake a three-month period of supervised research for a masters dissertation (six months for part-time).
+Students who successfully complete the taught programme component undertake a three-month period of supervised research for a masters dissertation.

 Typical entry requirements